aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/inline/_index.md

 ---
+title: Aspose::Words::Inline class
-title: Inline
+linktitle: Inline
 second_title: Aspose.Words for C++ API Reference
-description: Base class for inline-level nodes that can have character formatting associated with them, but cannot have child nodes of their own.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::Inline class.
+Base class for inline-level nodes that can have character formatting associated with them, but cannot have child nodes of their own.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 456
+weight: 36000
 url: /cpp/aspose.words/inline/
 ---
 ## Inline class